Apple Notes vs Evernote (2026): Default or Capture Engine?

 Offline Capability

-Apple Notes.
-Full offline. iCloud sync resumes when online.
-The Mac, iPhone, and iPad clients store the full library locally by default; selective offline is not needed because storage is shared with the device.
+Apple Notes works fully offline. iCloud sync resumes when the device comes back online.
+The Mac, iPhone, and iPad clients store the full library locally by default, so selective offline is not needed because storage is shared with the device.

-Evernote.
-Free tier is online-first; offline access on mobile requires a paid plan.
-Evernote Personal and higher cache notebooks for offline reading and editing.
+Evernote's free tier is online-first.
+Offline access on mobile requires a paid plan.
+Evernote Personal and higher can cache notebooks for offline reading and editing.

-Verdict.
-Apple Notes wins on offline by default; Evernote requires a paid tier to match.
+Apple Notes wins on offline by default.
+Evernote requires a paid tier to match.

 Pricing in Practice (One-Year Cost)